Chris Landreth

-Chris Landreth (born August 4, 1961) is an American animator working in Canada, best known for his work on the 2004 film Ryan.
-He has made many CGI animated films since the mid-1990s, including The End, Bingo, The Listener, Caustic Sky: A Portrait of Regional Acid Deposition, and Data Driven The Story Of Franz K.
+Chris Landreth is an American animator working in Canada, best known for his work on the 2004 film Ryan.
+He has made many animated films since the mid-1990s, including The End, Bingo, The Listener, Caustic Sky: A Portrait of Regional Acid Deposition, and Data Driven The Story Of Franz K.

 Life and career

-After being an engineer for years, Chris quit and began a second career as an animator.
-He received a BS(1984) in General Engineering and a MS(1986) degree in Theoretical and Applied Mechanics at the University of Illinois.
+After being an engineer for years, Landreth quit and began a second career as an animator.
+He received a BS (1984) in general engineering and an MS (1986) degree in theoretical and applied mechanics at the University of Illinois.
 Three years following, he experimented in fluid mechanics research, until he made baby steps into the world of computer animation.
-Afterwards in 1994, he was hired to define, test, and sometimes even abuse computer graphics software products.
+In 1994, he was hired to define, test, and sometimes even abuse computer graphics software products.
 Such products include "movie Grade" software, not limited to but including programs, such as Maya, from the Toronto-based animation firm, Alias (formerly Alias|wavefront, now owned by Autodesk).

 This resulted in the productions of The End and Bingo.
 The End was nominated in 1996 for an Academy Award for Best Animated Short Film.
-Afterward, he met Ryan Larkin, a renowned animator in the 1960s and 1970s, who had recently fallen in a spiral of excessive drinking, cocaine abuse, and homelessness.
+Afterward, he met Ryan Larkin, a renowned animator in the 1960s and 1970s, who had recently fallen into a spiral of excessive drinking, cocaine abuse, and homelessness.
 This resulted in the 2004 production of Ryan, which won an Oscar in 2005.

 Landreth's 2009 film The Spine won the Best of the Festival award at the Melbourne International Animation Festival.
 Produced by the National Film Board of Canada in association with Copperheart Entertainment, C.O.R.E.
 Digital Pictures and Seneca College, The Spine depicts a man who's physically and figuratively spineless and the breakdown of his marriage.

 Subconscious Password was his third with the NFB, Seneca College and Copperheart Entertainment.
 It won the best short film prize at the Annecy animation Festival 2013.

 In 2016, he created the animated vignette Be Cool for the NFB satirical public service announcement series, Naked Island.

-Landreth is currently an artist in residence at the Dynamic Graphics Project of University of Toronto.
+Landreth is currently an artist in residence at the Dynamic Graphics Project of the University of Toronto.
 He is working on a feature-length adaptation of Hans Rodionoff, Enrique Breccia and Keith Giffen's graphic-novel biography of H.P.
 Lovecraft.

-His films: Ryan, The Spine and Subconscious Password were included in the Animation Show of Shows.
+Landreth's films Ryan, The Spine and Subconscious Password were included in the Animation Show of Shows.

-Chris Landreth is a Master with The Beijing DeTao Masters Academy (DTMA), a high-level, multi-disciplined, application-oriented higher education institution in Shanghai, China.
+Landreth is a master with The Beijing DeTao Masters Academy (DTMA), a high-level, multi-disciplined, application-oriented higher education institution in Shanghai, China.